You Can Change Users Role In WordPress Manually

 Manage Users In WordPress and Be Safe:

 It’s a critical issue to think about.
-You must know about the capabilities of the users with their individual role.
+You must know about the capabilities of the users of their individual role.
 WordPress gives you the freedom to handle them according to you.

 As I have mentioned above, you can also use some plugins to control the users’ role.